Pre-Existing Conditions

 Measure Overview

-State Health Compare provides a state-level look at the percent of the adult population who have a condition that could result in them being denied health insurance coverage if protections under the ACA were overturned.
-This is separated into automatically declinable conditions and conditions that are subject to underwriting.
-Automatically declinable conditions are: diabetes, cardiovascular disease, heart attack, stroke, chronic obstructive pulmonary disease (COPD), emphysema, chronic bronchitis, cancer, kidney disease, arthritis, rheumatoid arthritis, gout, lupus, fibromyalgia, depression, current pregnancy, obesity (BMI greater than or equal to 40), or excessive alcohol consumption.
-Conditions subject to underwriting are: automatically declinable conditions, being overweight (BMI greater than or equal to 25), asthma, hypertension, and high cholesterol.
+This measure includes the following as automatically declinable conditions: diabetes, cardiovascular disease, heart attack, stroke, chronic obstructive pulmonary disease (COPD), emphysema, chronic bronchitis, cancer, kidney disease, arthritis, rheumatoid arthritis, gout, lupus, fibromyalgia, depression, current pregnancy, obesity (BMI greater than or equal to 40), or excessive alcohol consumption.
+This measure includes the following as conditions subject to underwriting: automatically declinable conditions, being overweight (BMI greater than or equal to 25), asthma, hypertension, and high cholesterol.